owen-r-rogers/MDR-FEP/README.md

 ---

 ## Before carrying out the Rosetta repacking and scoring you need an idea of what mutations you want to carry out, and what distance you want to repack each residue within.
 5 Å is a conservative selection, as it repacks a little bit of the structure while being carried out quickly.
+This script does site saturation mutagenesis (SSM) by default, so every possible mutation at each sequence position will be done unless otherwise specified.
+To change that, you'd have to modify the code so that it doesn't do SSM.

 ```
 You need the following directory setup: